You Earned a Ticket!

 State Tests and State Accountability

-Until 2013, the annual state tests mandated by federal law served as the primary outcome-based accountability measure for schools and districts.
-For all their flaws, these tests at least provided a modicum of transparency.
+Prior to 2013, under the No Child Left Behind act (NCLB), annual state tests served as the primary outcome-based accountability measure for schools and districts.
+That is, a school was officially seen as good if its students’ test scores were consistently high or consistently improving.
+For all their flaws, these tests at least provided some transparency.
 Virtually every student took them.
-Wherever groups of students bombed the tests, the problem stood out at every level, from the student, to the parent, to the school, to the district, to Sacramento, to Washington.
+Wherever groups of students bombed the tests, patterns stood out at every level — from the student, to the parent, to the school, to the district, to Sacramento, to Washington.
 California used the scores to create a measure for accountability under state law, the Academic Performance Index (API).
-The API was also used as evidence of Adequate Yearly Progress (AYP) required under the federal No Child Left Behind Act.
+This measure was also used as evidence of Adequate Yearly Progress (AYP) required under the federal No Child Left Behind Act.

-The local control funding system turned the accountability system on its head: Don’t look at Washington or Sacramento to make schools succeed.
-Don't expect Washington or Sacramento to scold or praise your teachers and students.
-Under the principle of subsidiarity, local communities are expected to make choices to safeguard the vulnerable and achieve good results for all kids.
+California's local control funding system turned the accountability system on its head.
+Don’t look to Washington or Sacramento to be the bad guy.
+Don’t count on some higher authority to expect excellence from your teachers and students.
+Under the principle of local control, communities are expected to make choices, safeguard the vulnerable, and achieve good results for all kids.

-Beginning in 2014, each district, county office of education, and charter school (each LEA) became responsible for preparing a Local Control Accountability Plan (LCAP).
+Each district, County Office of Education (COE), and charter school (collectively known as Local Educational Agencies, or LEAs) is responsible for preparing a Local Control Accountability Plan (LCAP) that contains specific required elements.
 The plan describes the overall vision for students, annual goals, and specific actions that will be taken to achieve the vision and goals.

 The LCAP is developed and reviewed each year in coordination with the district’s annual budget cycle.
 Each year the state evolves its LCAP Template, which districts use as a starting point.
 (They may design their own documents if they meet the requirements.)